 Downy Yellow Violet is a native erect perennial forb of the dry woods, growing up to 18 inches high, but usually much shorter, on leafy stems that have soft velvety hair - more so when young.

 Leaves are both basal and on the stem.
 Basal leaves are long stalked, number 1 to several and with a more rounded shape than the stem leaves.
 Stem leaves are near the top of the stem and usually number 2 to 4.
 These are broadly heart-shaped to kidney shaped and larger ones may have lobes near the base.
 Tips are pointed.
 Both the basal and the stem leaves have margins with rounded teeth and both have heart-shaped bases.
 The stem leaves have a rather large pair of stipules at the base of the short leaf stalk.
 The stipules are ovate in shape with entire margins or just a few coarse teeth.
 The underside of the leaves is hairy and has prominent leaf veins.

 The inflorescence is a solitary flower on a long stalk rising from the upper leaf axils.

 The chasmogamous flower is 5-parted with a yellow corolla, averaging 3/4 to 1 1/4 inches wide with each petal (less-so on two upper) having brownish-purple veins showing (nectar guides for insects to reach the nectar spur at the back of the flower).
 The two side petals are bearded.
 There are 5 stamens with thin short filaments.
 Each stamen has a dorsal appendage and the five appendages cohere tightly to form a hollow cone around the central section of the single style.
 The flower stem has soft hairs.
 The 5 green sepals of the calyx are narrow and pointed.
 These flowers open and set seed in the Spring from mid-April to May.
 A certain percentage can self pollinate.

-Seed: Plants produce an ovoid 3-part capsule, sometimes hairy, that contains numerous pale brown ellipsoid shaped seeds, each 1.8 - 3 mm long, which are ejected when the capsule matures.
+Seed: Seeds from both types of flower are similar and are in an ovoid 3-part capsule, sometimes hairy, that contains numerous dull white to pale brown ellipsoid shaped seeds, each 1.8 - 3 mm long, which are ejected when the capsule matures.
 Viola seeds usually require 60 days of cold stratification plus light for germination.